camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

     <property name="loginDelayBase" value="1" />
 ```
 The user has to wait <code>baseTime * factor^(attempt-1)</code> seconds, after an unsuccessful login attempt.
-In our case 2^(attempt) seconds, which means: a 1 second delay after the first attempt, 2 seconds after the 2nd attempt, 4 seconds, 8 seconds, 8 seconds, etc. (because `loginDelayMaxTime` time is set to 8 seconds)
+In our case 2^(attempt) seconds, which means: 1 second delay after the first attempt, 2 seconds after the 2nd attempt, 4 seconds, 8 seconds, 8 seconds, etc. (because `loginDelayMaxTime` time is set to 8 seconds)
 After the 5th attempt, if the user fails to login again, this user will be 'locked'.

 ## LDAP specifics